tipsi/tipsi-stripe/README.md

 ### Token

-A token object returned from submitting payment details (via `paymentRequestWithApplePay`, `paymentRequestWithCardForm` and `createTokenWithCard`) to the Stripe API.
+A token object returned from submitting payment details (via `paymentRequestWithApplePay`, `paymentRequestWithAndroidPay`, `paymentRequestWithCardForm` and `createTokenWithCard`) to the Stripe API.

 ##### `token`